 Other Destinations in Spain

 You Might Also Be Interested In

 There are two things it's almost impossible not to do on a weekend in Magaluf: party and sunbathe.
 With perpetual sunshine and a never-ending string of parties, why would you want to do anything else?

-With only two or three days to experience it, make sure you get a hotel right on the beach (and trust us, there's plenty to pick from).
-You don't have to blow your budget on alcohol on cheap weekends to Magaluf - consider getting a Magaluf Club Pass which gives you entry to four nights (with a free bar!) and queue jump in one ticket (and other handy, money-saving extras).
+If you only have two or three days to experience it, make sure you get a hotel right on the beach (and trust us, there's plenty to pick from).
+You don't have to blow your budget on alcohol on cheap weekends to Magaluf - consider getting a Magaluf Club Pass which gives you entry to four nights (with a free bar!) and queue jumping in one ticket (and other handy, money-saving extras).